 |Clementine||10.32||About 1 medium|

 |Granny Smith Apple (with skin)||11.20||About 3/5 medium apple|

 |Kiwi||11.66||About 1 1/2 kiwis|

 |Blueberry||12.09||About 3/4 cup|

-Note: Most other fruits that are not listed in this table should be avoided as their sugar content will be too high.
-Always remember to check nutrition information prior to consuming fruits as they can quickly add up in carbs and can cause a halt in your weight loss progress.
+Note: Most other fruits that are not listed in this table should be avoided because their sugar content is too high.
+Always remember to check nutrition information prior to consuming fruits.
+The fruit sugars can add up quickly and cause a halt in your weight loss progress.

 Below, you’ll see a visual representation of the table.
-Feel free to save and use it as needed!
+Feel free to save it, share it, and use it as needed!
 Keep scrolling down to read about the carb counts of the most commonly used fruits and their respective health benefits.